annatel/queuetopia/README.md

 - **Persistence** — Jobs are stored in a DB and updated after each execution attempt.

+- **Performance** — At each poll, only one job per queue is run.
+Optionnaly, jobs can avoid waiting unnecessarily.
+The performed job triggers an other polling.

 - **Isolated Queues** — Jobs are stored in a single table but are executed in distinct queues.
 Each queue runs in isolation, ensuring that a job in a single slow queue can't back up other faster queues and that a failing job in a queue